On Kentucky Lake

 We had the privilege of enjoying breakfast and dinners at several different restaurants, all with consistently good food.
 And one of the most unique was at Ken Lake Marina on the lake.
 With 30+ years of experience they know the area and lake like the backs of their hands making for some great conversation.
 Their love for the area made it an easy choice to settle here along with the fact Rand McNally had rated this Marshall County area a number one retirement area in the nation.

 Jack hooked us up with Hipsher’s Guide Service and as we talked it was obvious this father-son team (at time of this writing before fathers passing) really knew the lake and fish.
-Since son Craig had a Bass fishing guide trip, Dale (at that time) smiled and said “what time in mornin’ do you want to go?”
+Since son Craig had a Bass fishing guide trip, his late father - Dale smiled and said “what time in mornin’ do you want to go?”